 Valley Chug Line.”

-During Death Valley’s mining heydays, one of the biggest problems for miners and investors alike, was transportation.
+During Death Valley’s mining heydays, transportation was one of the biggest problems for miners and investors alike.
 William Brong, who soon took on the nickname of “Alkali Bill,” determined to make his living by helping to solve the problem.
-A number of stage lines ran from the closest railheads to many of the mining towns, but a few industrious entrepreneurs offered travel in “luxurious” steam-powered vehicles for those that could afford the price.
+Several stage lines ran from the closest railheads to many of the mining towns.
+Still, a few industrious entrepreneurs offered travel in “luxurious” steam-powered vehicles for those that could afford the price.

-During Rhyolite, Nevada’s heydays, there were four daily concord stages arriving from Goldfield, making the 60-mile trip in two days, which cost each passenger $18 apiece.
-There were also several rival auto lines that ran, not only from Goldfield, but also from Las Vegas, but “Alkali Bill,” was known as having the record time of three hours and 40 minutes on the Goldfield-Rhyolite run in his specially built Columbia steam-powered tour car.
+During Rhyolite, Nevada’s heydays, four daily concord stages arrived from Goldfield, making the 60-mile trip in two days, which cost each passenger $18 apiece.
+Several rival auto lines ran, not only from Goldfield but also from Las Vegas, but “Alkali Bill” was known as having the record time of three hours and 40 minutes on the Goldfield-Rhyolite run in his specially built Columbia steam-powered tour car.

 A writer for the Los Angeles Times had to say about him in May 1907:

 “Brong drives without goggles or leather cap.
 He has none of the paraphernalia of a chauffeur.
 His appearance is distinctly desert-like.
 He looks much like a mule driver, and, riding behind him, if you have ridden in a freighter’s wagon, you come to look for the long, lashed whip.
 He wears a high-crowned Stetson, and borax and alkali dust have caked its brim from black to gray-white.
 At the end of the day’s journey, his face is masked with this dust.”